johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

-- On finite spreading permutation groups, with Michael Giudici, Jesse Lansdown, Gordon Royle.
+- Classical spreading permutation groups, with Michael Giudici, Jesse Lansdown, Gordon Royle.
-- 2-closed groups that are not automorphism groups of digraphs, with Michael Giudici and Jacob Smith.
 - Euclidean geometry is incidence geometry, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons